e-j-w/ChartOfNuclides/doc/FEATURES.md

 # Technical info and other musings

 The overall goal of this project is to make a simple, performant, and multiplatform tool that will be useful in both professional (nuclear structure research) and educational contexts.
-The reason I'm making this is because there's basically no way to browse isotope data that's both usable offline and suitable for a normal person to use.
+The reason I made this is that there was no other way to browse isotope data that was both usable offline and suitable for a normal person to use (IMHO).

 The program is written in portable [C99](https://en.wikipedia.org/wiki/C99) using [SDL](https://github.com/libsdl-org/SDL) (so you can browse nuclear half-lives using some of the same code that powers [Half-Life](https://www.pcgamingwiki.com/wiki/Half-Life#Middleware)).
 It uses several of SDL's built-in features including fast hardware accelerated rendering and native HI-DPI scaling support.